Chymyst/curryhoward/README.md

 # To-do items

-- use a special subclass of Function1 that also carries symbolic information about the lambda-term
+- generate a custom subclass of `Function1` that also carries symbolic information about the lambda-term
 - add an API that exposes the `TermExpr` structures generated from type
 - add facilities to reason about terms at run time (e.g. check the laws)